 This financial report is designed to provide a general overview of the School's finances and to show the School's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact the School's business office at 3900 University Blvd., Tyler, Texas.
+If you have questions about this report or need additional financial information, contact the School's business office at 3900 University Blvd., Tyler, Texas, or by calling (903)-730-3990.